What Is llms.txt? Shopify Guide for 2026

 Third, AI commerce is converging on Shopify.
 ChatGPT Shopping, “Buy it in ChatGPT,” and Shopify’s AI commerce work all point toward a future where AI assistants influence product discovery before a shopper ever visits your storefront.

 In early 2026, most Shopify stores still do not have llms.txt.
-Publishing one now is a fast, low-cost AI visibility advantage.
+Publishing one now is a fast, low-cost AI readiness step, as long as the underlying pages and product data are strong.

 Which AI engines use llms.txt?